 If rumours are to be believed, the Hawks are also on the verge of signing Nick “Swaggy P” Young, a man made famous by putting his thing in Iggy Azalea, celebrating a shot that didn’t go in, and being a meme from 2014.

-Possessing both may be the greatest source of town schism since they decided to move the Visitors Centre up the hill, as we’ll arguably possess what we covet and loathe.
-The vaguely famous who love themselves a bit too much may be too much to bear.
-Not outwardly at least, as we’ll welcome anything we need to Google, but we’ll rupture our kneecaps with our fingernails when they act up, whilst simultaneously fearing that they’ll leave us.
+Possessing both may be the greatest source of town schism since they decided to move the Visitors Centre up the hill, as we’ll arguably possess what we covet and loathe: celebrity.
+We welcome anything we need to Google, but we’ll rupture our kneecaps with our fingernails when they act up, whilst simultaneously fearing that they’ll leave us.

 We’re suspicious of outsiders, but we long to be validated by them.
 We never want to be Sydney, but we constantly want to beat Sydney by doing Sydney things.
 The gentrification of the once-1980s Mall we loved/hated has given us something like Chatswood Chase near some sand.
 We’re about appearances.
 We’re tryhards, but we hide it through our announced love for our hometown, and pride of our beaches/lifestyle/whatever.